Functions depending only on some variables #

 some variables and be able to infer this when applying transformations mentioned above.

-.
+the set s, then f x = f y.
 This is then used to prove some properties about lmarginals.

 Main definitions #